Squelsh84/connemara-sticks-ms4/README.md

 ### Owners Story 4

-I want to be able to recieve payment on sticks sold and to be emailed when one is sold.
+I want to be able to recieve payment on sticks sold and the system to be updated on quantity.

 ## User Stories